How to Secure Nginx with Let’s Encrypt on Debian 12, 11 or 10

 sudo apt upgrade

-Step 2: Install Certbot Nginx Plugin on Debian 12, 11 or 10
+Install Certbot Nginx Plugin

 Now that your Debian system is up to date, the next step is to install Certbot along with its Nginx plugin.
-The Nginx plugin is essential as it enables Certbot to interact with Nginx, automating the process of obtaining and renewing certificates and configuring Nginx to use them.
-Run the following command to install both Certbot and the Nginx plugin:
+The Nginx plugin is essential as it enables Certbot to interact with Nginx, automating the obtaining and renewing of certificates and configuring Nginx to use them.

 sudo apt install certbot python3-certbot-nginx

-Step 2: Certbot Configuration and SSL Certificate Generation on Debian
+Certbot Configuration and SSL Certificate Generation

 After successfully installing Certbot and its Nginx plugin, the next step involves running Certbot to generate and install an SSL certificate for your domain.
 To instruct Certbot that we’re using Nginx, we use the --nginx option.
-The command to run Certbot also includes various other options contributing to a more secure setup.
+The command to run Certbot also includes various other options that contribute to a more secure setup.

 The --agree-tos option tells Certbot that you agree to the terms of service of Let’s Encrypt.
 The --redirect option instructs Certbot to set up a permanent 301 redirect from HTTP to HTTPS, ensuring that all traffic to your site is encrypted.
 The --hsts option adds a Strict-Transport-Security header, enforcing secure connections to your server.
 Lastly, the --staple-ocsp option enables OCSP Stapling, a feature that improves the performance of SSL negotiation while maintaining visitor privacy.